stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 We're talking about, you know, civilisations here like Stellar Firma which are powerful enough to basically create whatever they want.
 You have to-- [__TIM:__ Sure.]
-Because there is one very natural, very huge barrier to ever creating, certainly, a Ringworld and, even more so, a Dyson sphere.
+Because there is one very natural, very huge barrier to ever creating, certainly a Ringworld and, even more so, a Dyson sphere.
 What do you think that might be?

 #### BEN

 Uh, it's political will.

-#####  __[Bryn laughs]__
+##### [Bryn laughs]

 #### TIM

-It's *(laughing)* political will.
+It's _(laughing)_ political will.
 It's been locked up in Congress for decades! __[Ben chuckles]__ The pork-barrelling, Bryn!
 The pork-barrelling...
-I'm gonna say it's you'd have to have so much stuff to ma-- the sheer mass that you're building you'd have to, like, go to another solar system, crush everything in it up into, what-- you know, base material, and then rebuild it some-- It would be a-- It would be really hard, Bryn!
+I'm gonna say it's you'd have to have so much stuff to ma-- The sheer mass that you're building you'd have to, like, go to another solar system, crush everything in it up into, what-- you know, base material, and then rebuild it some-- It would be a-- It would be really hard, Bryn!
 It'd be really difficult!

 #### BRYN